ahn9807/nori/README.md

 ## Memo
-1. Environment Light is currently disable pdf
+1. Environment Light is copied from bieperre
+2. Texture mapping now behaviour stangely => need to fix.